-Using tethers on rear-facing child restraint systems
+Using tether straps on rearward-facing child restraints

 Currently, few rear-facing child restraint systems come with a tether.
 Please read and heed the child restraint system manufacturer's instructions carefully to determine how to properly install the tether.

 A child in a rearward-facing child safety seat installed on the front passenger seat will be seriously injured and can be killed if the front airbag inflates - even with an Advanced Airbag System.